 “Fixed Fee” means the portion of the Transaction Fees that is a fixed monetary amount and not a percentage of the payment amount.

-"Fraud Protection " means the optional service associated with Custom Card Fields, that allows you to access additional risk management features to help protect you from fraud and chargebacks, as described in more detail on the PayPal website.
+“Fraud Protection” means the optional service associated with ACP, that allows you to access additional risk management features to help protect you from fraud and chargebacks, as described in more detail on the PayPal website.

 “Monthly Sales Volume” means the total payment volume processed by you through any Product using any payment method.

-“PayPal Agreements" has the meaning provided in the second paragraph of this CCF/VT Agreement.
+“PayPal Agreements” has the meaning provided in the second paragraph of this ACP/VT Agreement.

 “PayPal Credit” means the open-end, consumer credit account issued by Synchrony Bank.
 It is available to US consumers who are of legal age in their state of residence and is subject to credit approval.